uakroncs2/project4/README.md

 I will supply you with these files:

  * README.md - This file contains these instructions
  * Makefile - use 'make' on the linux system to compile the project using this makefile.
-The binary file will be named 'sorting.out'.
+The binary file will be named 'sorter.out'.
  * Sorter.hpp - This contains the header file for a Sorter object which contains static sorting functions for the following sorting algorithms:
    * Bubble Sort
    * Insertion Sort